vshroff/Intelli-Tac-Toe/README.md

 # Intelli-Tac-Toe

-Created a simple tic-tac-toe game based on the Minimax Algorithm.
+A simple tic-tac-toe game based on the Minimax Algorithm in AI.